 Pre-signed Cheques.
-Although this action sounds precarious, getting a number of pre-signed cheques by the unwell will make normal bill paying easy.
+Although this action sounds precarious, getting a number of pre-signed cheques will make normal bill paying easy.
 This should only be done by the P. of A. Keep in mind banks may not cash any cheques after the date of death.